I have battled eczema since the third grade. I wasn't born with the condition, but it has worsened as I've aged.

 - For eczema on the scalp, I would advise that you use coconut oil, tea tree oil, and/or argan oil.
 Argan oil is also good for other infected areas on your skin.
 As a treatment, I used tea tree oil and I no longer have dry scalp, dandruff, nor eczema on my scalp.
-Tea tree oil and coconut oil is also good for ringworms and fungal infections.
+Tea tree oil and coconut oil are also good for ringworm and fungal infections.
 Do not use tea tree ESSENTIAL oil for aromatherapy because it will cause skin irritation and possible hair loss.
 You must use the tea tree and argan hair oil ( refer to the images below.
 That is the kind of tea tree and argan oil you must use).
 You can purchase tea tree and argan oil for HAIR in the beauty supply stores.
 Any organic coconut oil will be an effective treatment.
 This method is safe to use on children, infants, and pregnant women.

 These methods (except the bleach method, which you should discuss with your doctor) are safe to use on anyone at any age, including pregnant women and children.
-I recommend that you try a small sample on a small area on your skin to make sure you don't have a sensitivity to these products.
+I recommend that you try a small sample on a small area of your skin to make sure you don't have a sensitivity to these products.

 I have tried the above methods and find that it helps with the skin irritation and roughness of my skin.
-Eczema is a common struggle than many individuals face each and every day.
+Eczema is a common struggle that many individuals face each and every day.
 This chronic disease can affect anyone, at any age.
-It not only affects our skin but can also contribute to self-esteem and mental health issues.
-This condition leads to unwanted scars, marks, redness, flakiness, unbearable itchiness, cracked, and rough skin.
+It not only affects our skin but can also contribute to low self-esteem and mental health issues.
+This condition leads to unwanted scars, marks, redness, flakiness, unbearable itchiness, cracking, and rough skin.
 Although these methods won't completely cure this disease, they will aid in better skin appearances and by reducing the symptoms.